The Bellamy Trial

-The Bellamy Trial is a 1929 American drama film directed by Monta Bell and written by Monta Bell and Joseph Farnham.
+The Bellamy Trial is a 1929 sound part-talkie American drama film directed by Monta Bell and written by Monta Bell and Joseph Farnham.
+In addition to sequences with audible dialogue or talking sequences, the film features a synchronized musical score and sound effects along with English intertitles.
 The film stars Leatrice Joy, Betty Bronson, Edward J. Nugent, George Barraud, and Margaret Livingston.
 The film was released on January 23, 1929, by Metro-Goldwyn-Mayer.
+It was adapted from the 1927 novel The Bellamy Trial by Frances Noyes Hart, itself inspired by the Hall–Mills murder case.

+Plot

+For the murder of his wife, a husband along with a suspected female accomplice are put on trial.
+After a barrage of questions from the cross-examing district attorney, a surprise witness comes forth with testimony that may clear the two accused.